-- Providing innovative technology federal loan guarantees to small- and medium-sized manufacturers to help them become more efficient and stay competitive (Sec.
+- Fully funding the recently enacted National Network for Manufacturing Innovation (Sec.
+402); - Providing innovative technology federal loan guarantees to small- and medium-sized manufacturers to help them become more efficient and stay competitive (Sec.
 502); - Ensuring that NIST's Manufacturing Extension Partnership (MEP) program better reflects the needs and challenges facing manufacturers today (Sec.
-405) by: - Directing the MEP Centers to strengthen ties between local community colleges and area manufacturers to make sure that students have the training necessary to secure good-paying jobs in their communities; - O Directing the MEP program to implement a comprehensive export assistance initiative to help manufacturers compete in the global marketplace; - o Reducing the cost share requirement to 50 percent; - Providing grants to community colleges for the development and implementation of innovative advanced manufacturing education courses and degree programs (Sec.
+403) by: - O Directing the MEP Centers to strengthen ties between local community colleges and area manufacturers to make sure that students have the training necessary to secure good-paying jobs in their communities; - O Directing the MEP program to implement a comprehensive export assistance initiative to help manufacturers compete in the global marketplace; - o Reducing the cost share requirement to 50 percent; - Providing grants to community colleges for the development and implementation of innovative advanced manufacturing education courses and degree programs (Sec.
 324); - Providing small and medium-sized manufacturers with vouchers to acquire R&D or innovation expertise to increase their competitiveness (Sec.
-504); - Creating a network of industry-led manufacturing centers that will accelerate the development and commercialization of manufacturing technologies and processes (Sec.
-404); - Improving technology transfer tools for DOE-funded researchers and DOE National Labs (Sec.
-642-644); - Creating a pilot program to promote innovative technologies and practices used by local governments to increase energy efficiency, increase distributed electricity generation, and modernize the grid (Sec.
-645); - Providing DOE with more flexible authority to quickly hire top scientific, engineering, and professional personnel to meet special project needs (Sec.
-647).
+503); - Improving technology transfer tools for DOE-funded researchers and DOE National Labs (Sec.
+642-644); - Providing DOE with more flexible authority to quickly hire top scientific, engineering, and professional personnel to meet special project needs (Sec.
+646).